mattwelter/farcaster-user-stats/README.md

 # FarcasterUserStats.com
 ![](https://img.shields.io/github/last-commit/mattwelter/farcaster-user-stats)

-Statcaster is a web app that allows anybody to see basic statistics for a given Farcaster user.
+FarcasterUserStats is a website that allows anybody to see basic statistics for a given Farcaster user.

 ## To-do
 - [x] Search for users by username